Abbott Laboratories (ABT) Shares Down Despite Recent Market Volatility

-Abbott Laboratories (NYSE: ABT)’s stock price has decreased by -2.89 compared to its previous closing price of 106.74. but the company has seen a -4.49% decline in its stock price over the last five trading sessions.
+Abbott Laboratories (NYSE: ABT)’s stock price has decreased by -0.69 compared to its previous closing price of 100.46.
+Despite this, the company has seen a fall of -6.53% in its stock price over the last five trading days.
+The Wall Street Journal reported on 02/08/23 that Abbott Laboratories to Acquire Cardiovascular Systems At Equity Value of $890M

-Abbott Laboratories (NYSE: ABT) has a higher price-to-earnings ratio of 26.41x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.65.
-Analysts have mixed views on the stock, with 12 analysts rating it as a “buy,” 5 as “overweight,” 5 as “hold,” and 1 as “sell.”
+Abbott Laboratories (NYSE: ABT) has a price-to-earnings ratio of 25.42x that is above its average ratio.
+Additionally, the 36-month beta value for ABT is 0.66.
+There are mixed opinions on the stock, with 12 analysts rating it as a “buy,” 5 rating it as “overweight,” 5 rating it as “hold,” and 1 rating it as “sell.”

 Will You Miss Out On This Growth Stock Boom?